| << Previous | Index | Next >> | |

 Every line between the comments containing

-s a library, Dynamic C compiles every header, and just the headers, in the library.
+BeginHeaderandEndHeaderbelongs to the header of the module.
+When an application#uses a library, Dynamic C compiles every header, and just the headers, in the library.
 The purpose of a header is to make certain names defined in a module known to the application.
 With proper function prototypes and variable declarations, a module header ensures proper type checking throughout the application program.
 Prototypes, variables, structures, typedefs and macros declared in a header section will always be parsed by the compiler if the library is used, and will have global scope.
 It is even permissible to put function bodies in header sections, but this is not recommended.
-Variables declared in a header section will be allocated memory space unless the declaration is preceded withextern
+Variables declared in a header section will be allocated memory space unless the declaration is preceded withextern.4.23.3 The Body

 Every line of code after the